-Evaluation Measure: Completion of a Low Impact Development (LID) Master Plan by 2016. at least 1 Comprehensive Plan (CP) amendment and 2 Land Development Code (LDC) revisions annually addressing green objectives, policies and requirements.
+Evaluation Measure: Completion of a Low Impact Development (LID) Master Plan by 2016.

 Continue to provide for, and promote, viable mixed use development opportunities in downtown Doral and outlying traditional neighborhood centers on the City's Future Land Use and Zoning Maps.